 It doesn’t take long to prepare this Chipotle restaurant salsa recipe.
-So if you’re looking for a spicy salsa to pair with a snack or appetizer, this takes mere minutes to put together.
+So if you’re looking for a spicy salsa to pair with a snack or appetizer, this homemade version takes mere minutes to put together.

 Cut the tomatillos in half and chop the chillies, discarding the seeds.
 Add a splash of oil to a hot skillet then add the tomatoes and jalapeno.
 Grind in some salt and pepper and cook for about 8 minutes or until golden.

 Next add the juice of a lime to the skillet with the roasted tomatillos as well as the garlic, canned tomatoes and chillies, and chipotle chillies.
 Cook for a few more minutes.